nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

          - "0.0.0.0::9092"
       ```
       This will prevent the containers from attempting to map IPv6 ports.
    1. Change the value of `KAFKA_ADVERTISED_HOST_NAME` to match the value of the `KAFKA_ADVERTISED_HOST_NAME` environment variable from the previous step.
-For example, the line should look like:
+For example, the line should be similar to:

       ```yaml
       environment: